QuantEcon/python_lecture_sandpit/source/rst/tax_smoothing_1.rst

-This notebook constructs generalizations of Barro’s classic 1979 :cite:`Barro1979` model of tax smoothing.
+This notebook constructs generalizations of Barro’s classic 1979 :cite:`Barro1979` model of tax smoothing

 Our generalizations are adaptations of extensions of his 1979 model suggested by Barro (1999, 2003)

 Barro’s original 1979 model is about a government that borrows and lends